-Thus, the Verity Fellowship is a gospel-centered ministry of Western Seminary, encouraging and equipping women to use Scripture well.
+Thus, the Verity Fellowship is a gospel-centered ministry launched from Western Seminary, encouraging and equipping women to use Scripture well.

 This means we aren't afraid to study.
 We talk about theology.
 We work to think well.
 All so that we are better equipped to use the Bible to minister to those around us.